Lilli Kempton

 Lilli is passionate about nature and getting friends and family to spend more time outdoors.
 She went to an expeditionary learning school which instilled an appreciation for everything nature has to offer.
 Being outdoors always helps her relax and clear her mind.

 Lilli is known for her perseverance and empathy.
-She has learned to live in the moment and appreciate things.
+She has learned the importance of living in the moment and appreciating the little things.
 She loves to ski, hike, travel, do puzzles, play with her cats, and hang out with friends and family.
 She can also play “Clair de Lune” by Claude Debussy on the piano and was in a performing choir for eleven years.

 - A Favorite Book: “My favorite book is Perks of Being a Wallflower by Stephen Chbosky because it has so many great lessons for teens navigating the ups and downs of high school and life.”